Self-Rectifying Diffusion Sampling with Perturbed-Attention Guidance: Implementation Details

 \subsubsection{Qualitative results.}

-Stable Diffusion v1.5 is used for all qualitative generation results.
+Stable Diffusion v1-5 and SDXL\footnote{https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0} are used for all qualitative generation results.
 For the main qualitative results, PAG guidance scale $s=$ 4.5 is used.
 Also, for CFG experiments, CFG guidance scale $w=$ 7.5 was applied, and for the CFG+PAG experiment, $w=$ 6.0 and $s=$ 1.5 were used.
 We used DDIM sampling~\cite{song2020denoising} with 200 steps for the teaser (Fig.~\ref{fig:teaser}), 50 steps for the main figure (Fig.~\ref{fig:main_qual}), and 25 steps for comparison between CFG and CFG + PAG (Fig.~\ref{fig:cfgours}).
 Perturbed self-attention was applied to the middle layer \texttt{mid\_block.attentions.0.transformer\_bloc\-ks.0.attn1} of the U-Net in all cases.